keyu07/CS-AF/README.md

 Source code of: "CS-AF: A Cost-sensitive Multi-classifier Active Fusion Framework for Skin Lesion Classification"

 1. To train the base classifier, just use train.py.
-   The 4 different distribution training data, validation and testing data are provided in "data/txt_file".
    The raw image data can be download via the homepage of ISIC 2019: https://challenge2019.isic-archive.com/data.html